 Let's track some guitars!
 As a Los Angeles-based studio and session musician with over twenty-five years of experience, I have produced thousands of guitar, bass and ukulele tracks featured in film, television, movie and video game trailers, advertising spots, and album releases (including EMI's New World and Warner Music's Ella Henderson).

-As a music producer, composer and songwriter, I’m well versed in every aspect of building solid guitar tracks, including rhythms, melodic lines, fills, arpeggios, leads, harmonies, ambiance, and full soundscapes.
+As a music producer, composer, songwriter and mixing engineer, I’m well versed in every aspect of building solid guitar tracks, including rhythms, melodic lines, fills, arpeggios, leads, harmonies, ambiance, and full soundscapes.
 I know how to work with vocal or instrumental melodies to create memorable lines and “hooky” phrases.

 It's my goal to create the right tone and part to complement the soundscape of your song or cue.

-I work remotely (and quickly) in my recording studio, and will send the tracks back to you via WeTransfer.
+I work remotely (and quickly) in my recording studio, and will send the tracks back to you via SoundBetter.
 In most cases, I record left and right tracks to create a wide stereo spread.
 All electric guitar tracks are professionally recorded with two vintage microphones using world-class mic preamps and converters.
 I take the extra step to edit to the grid and remove any unwanted noises, and can send recorded files dry or with printed effects.

 My credits include: The Martian, Words and Pictures, The Switch, Big Crush II, Pistorius, Hope Springs, 2 Broke Girls, Big Hero 6, NCIS, The Good Dinosaur, Tori and Her Hair, Castle, MasterCard, The Discovery Channel, Party of Five, Dawson's Creek, Providence, Grosse Point Blank, D.C., Let's Make a Deal and many more.